Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Combinatorial reformulation

-As mentioned before, explicit computation of the right hand side of equation \eqref{ngs} is made possible thanks to a new bijective description of partitioned cacti of given type.
-Partitioned cacti are indeed in one-to-one correspondence with particular sets of thorn cactus trees (and three additional simple combinatorial objects), which are recursive planar objects one can compute with classical methods.
-Next we gradually define such trees.
+As mentioned before, explicit computation of the right hand side of equation \eqref{ngs} is made possible thanks to a new bijective description of partitioned cacti of given type which is a refinement of a bijection in \cite{SV} and \cite{V}.
+Partitioned cacti are indeed in one-to-one correspondence with particular sets of cactus trees (and three additional simple combinatorial objects), which are recursive planar objects whose number one can compute with classical methods like Lagrange inversion.
+Next we define such trees, in Section~\ref{sect:pfpropnumcact} we compute the number of such trees.